Education & Training

-HEE is responsible for ensuring that there are high quality learning environments for all healthcare learners in England.
+NHSE is responsible for ensuring that there are high quality learning environments for all healthcare learners in England.
 It has a statutory duty to secure continuous improvements in the quality of education and training and to promote the skills and behaviours that upholds the NHS Constitution.
-In order to effectively deliver this responsibility and to secure the continuous improvements in quality, HEE introduced the HEE Quality Strategy (pdf) and HEE Quality Framework (pdf).
+In order to effectively deliver this responsibility and to secure the continuous improvements in quality, NHSE introduced the NHSE Quality Strategy (pdf) and NHSE Quality Framework (pdf).
 The strategy and framework describes a multi-professional and risk-based approach to quality management.
-Risks are graded using the HEE Intensive Support Framework.
+Risks are graded using the NHSE Intensive Support Framework.

-The HEE Thames Valley quality team is responsible for implementing the framework, on behalf of the Postgraduate Dean, across the Thames Valley region and for ensuring compliance with other professional regulators such as the General Medical Council (GMC), the Nursing and Midwifery Council (NMC).
-HEE’s quality standards have been mapped to other professional regulators’ education standards.
+The NHSE Thames Valley quality team is responsible for implementing the framework, on behalf of the Postgraduate Dean, across the Thames Valley region and for ensuring compliance with other professional regulators such as the General Medical Council (GMC), the Nursing and Midwifery Council (NMC).
+NHSE’s quality standards have been mapped to other professional regulators’ education standards.

 The General Medical Council

 The General Medical Council (GMC) registers doctors to practise medicine in the UK.
 Its purpose is to protect, promote and maintain the health and safety of the public by ensuring proper standards in the practice of medicine.
 The GMC website is www.gmc-uk.org/

 The Law gives the GMC five main functions under the Medical Act 1983:

 - The medical register – keeping up-to-date registers of qualified doctors

 - Education and training – ensuring doctors receive high standards of medical education and training

 - Addressing concerns – dealing firmly and fairly with doctors whose fitness to practise is in doubt

-The General Medical Council requires HEE local offices to have a system which includes the use of external advisors and external input at key stages of specialty training.
+The General Medical Council requires NHSE local offices to have a system which includes the use of external advisors and external input at key stages of specialty training.
 External advisors may be lay or professional.